-Extensive research in 2018 resulted in the 'Inner West Council The Master Plan is a design report guiding the physical upgrade of Recreation Needs Study a Healthier Inner West' which identified that the Inner West Council lacked sufficient public open space for a growing population.
+Extensive research in 2018 resulted in the 'Inner West Council Recreation Needs Study a Healthier Inner West' which identified that the Inner West Council lacked sufficient public open space for a growing population.

 As a result of major renewal projects, over the next ten to twenty years the Inner West will undergo significant population growth and change, and increasing population density.
 This growth presents challenges and opportunities for Council to provide for the recreation needs of its community.